The following information is for new, former, and continuing Students.

 A person who has enrolled in an institution of higher education prior to domiciling in the state for 12 months and who has been classified as a non-resident upon first enrollment in an institution of higher education is presumed to be a non-resident for the period during which he/she continues as a student.

 However, after residing in the state for 12 consecutive months, the student may apply for reclassification as a resident for tuition purposes provided unequivocal proof of establishment of domicile in Texas can be provided.
-Materials to the determination of the establishment of a domicile in Texas are: business or personal facts or actions unequivocally indicative of a fixed intention to reside permanently in the state (see “Documentation to Support Domicile and Residency.pdf” below).
+Materials to the determination of the establishment of a domicile in Texas are: business or personal facts or actions unequivocally indicative of a fixed intention to reside permanently in the state (see Part A - “Documentation to Support Domicile and Residency.pdf” below).
 The student must complete a set of Core Residency Questions and provide supporting documentation.
 Any Core Residency Questions that are submitted without sufficient documentation is subject to denial.
-In-state reclassification is not granted on a retroactive basis.

 Applying for Residency